Adilabad district: Demographics

-According to the Census of India, the residual Adilabad district has a population of 708,972, with a ratio of 989 females to 1000 males.
+According to the Census of India, the residual Adilabad district has a population of 708,972, with a sex ratio of 989 females to 1000 males.
 23.66% of the population lives in urban areas.
 The literacy rate is 63.46%.
 Scheduled Castes and Scheduled Tribes make up 99,422 (14.02%) and 224,622 (31.68%) of the population respectively.

 Religions

 Badankurti village in Khanapur mandal of the erstwhile Adilabad district (now in Nirmal district) was explored and remnants of a Buddhist monastery were found on a small island of Godavari river near Badankurthi.
 The town of Bhainsa was probably related to early Buddhist times, as a pair of carved feet near a mound were found.
 The residual Adilabad district is Hindu dominated.
 Islam is the second largest religion, with the majority of Muslims living in urban areas.
 Buddhism, which has a long history in the district, is also present among the Marathis.